Installing memcached plugin for MySQL5.6

 table of contents

-believe that memcached will be a powerful tool for you.
+memcached will surely become a powerful ally for you.

 Install MySQL version 5.6